Local Farmers Markets

-Ludington's farmers market is operated from 3pm-8pm on Saturdays from May 8 to September 25.
-It is located at the North James Street Plaza.
+Ludington's farmers market operates from 3pm-7pm on Fridays May 28-September 24 at the North James Street Plaza.

 Pentwater has two farmers markets during the summer months, one on Mondays and one on Thursdays.
 Both are from 10am to 1pm on the Pentwater Village Green.
-Pentwater Farmers Markets begin Monday, June 1 and continue through Monday, September 7.
+June 7-September 6, 2021.

-Manistee's farmers market is located on Memorial Drive and is open from 8am to 2pm Saturday, May 23 until Saturday, October 17.
+Manistee's farmers market is located on Memorial Drive and is open from 8am to 1pm Saturdays.
+Dates for 2021 TBD.

-July: Apples, Blackberries, Blueberries, Cherries, Corn, Green Beans, Peaches, Raspberries, Strawberries, Tomatoes, Zucchini
+July-August: Apples, Blackberries, Blueberries, Cherries, Corn, Green Beans, Peaches, Raspberries, Strawberries, Tomatoes, Watermelons, Zucchini

 Also in the spring comes the maple syrup, a true American sweetener.
 Here in Mason County, Kistlercrest Farm on Old PM Highway produces about 1,200 gallons of syrup every year.
 The real thing is thinner than the brands of syrup you buy in the supermarket, but the taste is far superior.
 The Kistlers also make maple sugar candy, granulated maple sugar, and at Christmas, maple cream candies.